 In the early part of session 22/23 a National Menopause Policy was published for the sector.
-Further actions have been taken within UHI Moray in support of this important matter with a voluntary support group being established (+VE Pause).
+Further actions have been taken within UHI Moray in support of this important matter with a voluntary support group being established (+ve Pause).
 This group will be arranging relevant support sessions which any staff and students can attend followed by a safe space for supportive discussions to take place.
-A programme events into the new year has been developed so far and the development was shared on World Menopause Day with a follow up launch on 26 October.